 Although FamilySearch discontinued its microfilm loaning service, a staggering 2.4 billion rolls have been digitized.
 Search the FamilySearch Catalog to see if the book you’re looking for is among their collection.
 When searching for your book, be aware that the FamilySearch Catalog allows you to search many different categories, including keyword, place, surname, author and subjects.
 You can even combine searches to optimize your results.

 Even if the book hasn’t been digitized or microfilmed, your situation isn’t hopeless.
 Most libraries offer a copy or scanning service for a small fee.
 They might not be able to copy the entire book, but they could copy the index or table of contents.
 That would give you a starting point to work with.

-It’ll likely cost you more than the copy charges from the library, but it might be faster than the back-and-forth you of requesting the index and then requesting copies of specific pages.
+It’ll likely cost you more than the copy charges from the library, but it might be faster than the back-and-forth involved with requesting the index and then copies of specific pages.
 If you don’t know of a researcher in that area, contact the local genealogy society.
 Most maintain a list of researchers and some offer their own research service.